ian-bird/factorio-hdl-ls/readme.md

 fc-hdl-ls doesn't support more than 36 signals on the same wire, so keep this in mind when designing things like memory banks.

+Additionally, recursion is not supported in functions.
+This is mostly due to the difficulty of statically expanding recursive definitions into finite space.
+So don't write them!

 # How to use
 The primary function is compile in core.
 It takes fc-hdl lisp as its argument, and returns the compiled string.
 An example of its use is in examples.